Expectations for Learning

 Ohio's Learning Standards for K-12 World Languages

 Grades 9-12 World Language Programs

-Students can use the Can-Do statements to self-assess their communication proficiency level and to set goals for how to progress to the next level.
-Teachers can use the Can-Do statements as predictors of proficiency growth and as learning targets and sample activities for units and lessons.
-The statements can also be personalized to fit specific goals and content.
+Students use the 2017 Communication Can-Do statements to self-assess their language proficiency and performance and to set goals for how to progress to the next level.
+Teachers use the Can-Do statements as predictors of proficiency growth and as learning targets and sample activities for units and lessons.

 Standards Alignment Tool - Communication